alxliv/StructSerializer/README.md

 # StructSerializer

-Automatically generates JSON serialization/deserialization C code from PDB debug symbols.
+Python script (**struct_c_to_from_json.py**) that automatically generates JSON serialization/deserialization C code from PDB debug symbols.

 ## Overview

-StructSerializer extracts C++ struct layout information from PDB files using the Debug Interface Access (DIA) SDK and generates type-safe C serialization wrappers that work with the [cJSON](https://github.com/DaveGamble/cJSON) library.
+**struct_c_to_from_json.py** extracts C/C++ struct layout information from PDB files using the Debug Interface Access (DIA) SDK and generates type-safe C serialization wrappers that work with the [cJSON](https://github.com/DaveGamble/cJSON) library.
 This eliminates the need to manually write tedious serialization code for complex nested structures.

 ## Features